Jack Dempsey: Kid Blackie

 Because his father had difficulty finding work, the family traveled often and Dempsey dropped out of elementary school to work and left home at the age of 16.
 Due to his lack of money, he frequently rode the rods and slept in hobo camps.
 Desperate for money, Dempsey would occasionally visit saloons and challenge for fights, saying "I can't sing and I can't dance, but I can lick any SOB in the house."
 If anyone accepted the challenge, bets would be made.
-According to Dempsey's autobiography, he rarely lost these barroom brawls.
+According to Dempsey's autobiography, he rarely lost these bar room brawls.
 For a short time, Dempsey was a part-time bodyguard for Thomas F. Kearns, president of The Salt Lake Tribune and son of Utah's U.S. Senator Thomas Kearns.

 Dempsey often fought under the pseudonym, "Kid Blackie", although during his stint in the Salt Lake City area, he went by "Young Dempsey".
 Much of his early career is not recorded, and stated thus, in The Ring Record Book as compiled by Nat Fleischer.

 Jack Dempsey

 He first competed as "Jack Dempsey" (by his own recollection) in the fall of 1914, in Cripple Creek, Colorado.
 His brother, Bernie, who often fought under the pseudonym "Jack Dempsey"—this a common practice of the day, in fighters' admiration of middleweight boxer and former champion, Jack "Nonpareil" Dempsey—had signed to fight veteran George Copelin.
 Upon learning Copelin had sparred with then current world heavyweight champion Jack Johnson, and given Bernie Dempsey was nearing 40 years of age, he strategically decided to back out of the fight.
 He substituted his brother, still unknown in Eastern Colorado, as "Jack Dempsey".
 The fans at ringside immediately knew this was not the man they had paid to see.

 The promoter became violently angry and "sailed into us, barehanded", threatening to stop the fight.
 Copelin himself, who outweighed Dempsey by 20 lbs.
 (165 to 145) upon seeing Dempsey's small stature in the ring, warned the promoter, "I might kill that skinny guy."
 The promoter reluctantly permitted the fight to commence, and in his first outing as "Jack Dempsey", the future champion downed Copelin six times in the first round and twice in the second.
-From there, it was a battle of attrition ("Neither Bernie nor I had taken into consideration the high altitude at Cripple Creek."), until a last knockdown of Copelin in the seventh, moved the referee to make the then-unusual move of stopping the fight once Copelin regained his feet.
+From there, it was a battle of attrition ("Neither Bernie nor I had taken into consideration the high altitude at Cripple Creek."), until a last knockdown of Copelin in the seventh moved the referee to make the then-unusual move of stopping the fight once Copelin regained his feet.
 According to Dempsey "In those days they didn't stop mining-town fights as long as one guy could move."
 This trial by fire carried with it a $100 purse.
 The promoter, angered at the switch pulled by the brothers, had laid no promised side bets, "... and even if I did, I wouldn't give you anything."